richardr1126/project-computer-graphics/README.md

     - Fog color smoothly follows the day/night cycle (blue-tinted in day, darker at night).
     - Fog is stronger/denser at night, and very subtle during the day so nearby terrain remains clear.
   - **Lighting**: Animated light source with ambient, diffuse, and specular components using smooth shading.
 Shift between moon-like components and sun-like components based on the time of day.
-    - **Normals Debugging**: Toggle display of normals for all objects.

 - **Archery Mechanics**:
   - **Shooting**: First-person shooting with charge-up mechanic.
 Hold right-click to charge power (visualized by dynamic crosshair), release to shoot.